GiggInnovations/gigg-knowledge-base/gpt_inbox_internal.md

 # Inbox: Internal Behavior and Notes

 This file provides backend notes and support-facing guidance for how the Social Inbox works within Gigg.
+Takes place in Gigg.

 ## Default Behaviors